-So unless you have some real hustle in you, it can be tough getting these high quality links, because every other clued-up website owner wants them too.
+So unless you have some real hustle in you, it can be tough getting these high-quality links, because every other clued-up website owner wants them too.
 For this reason, an SEO specialist can help when it comes to link building.

 Content refers to the written content that is on your website.
 The more quality content there is, the more likely you are to rank well.
-It comes down to this, if the first 10 results are well-written 3,000 word guides on a topic, and your website has a 300 word guide, there is no way your site well rank above the others.
+It comes down to this: if the first 10 results are well-written 3,000 word guides on a topic and your website has a 300-word guide, there is no way your site well rank above the others.

 You need to blow the other sites out of the water.
-If there guides are 3,000 words, then your guides need to be at least 3,000, with great images and other media, to outrank them.
+If their guides are 3,000 words, then your guides need to be at least 3,000, with great images and other media, to outrank them.

 4. You’ll get a deeper understanding of your own website and business